 At ACA, we pride ourselves on our exceptional team of highly trained, experienced academic coaches who all hold Master’s degrees in education or related field

-Susan V. Schaefer, M.Ed., M.A.T, Founder & Owner, Academic Coaching Associates
+Susan V. Schaefer, M.Ed., M.A.T, Founder & Owner, Academic Coaching Associates and Launch Career Coaching

 “Andrea is doing a super job keeping Ryan on track, and most importantly, acting as the liaison between Ryan and us in terms of his academic experience.
 I feel much better knowing that Andrea is coaching Ryan and reminding him of deadlines, encouraging him to use his time more wisely and basically keeping him on track.
 I am very pleased with Andrea’s work with Ryan and having her as Team Leader for Team Ryan.”

 Andrea holds a Master’s in Education (M.Ed.) in General and Athletic Counseling and is a certified life coach.
 Andrea has been helping students at the University of Hartford for 21 years in the areas of Academic and Personal Counseling.
 For the past 5 years, Andrea has been Associate Director of the Student Success Center and Orientation where she meets individually with students who are struggling academically or personally.
-She also teaches a course each semester for students that are undecided about their majors and career path.
+She also teaches a course each semester for students who are undecided about their majors and career path.

 Andrea is the director of our College Program including the Career Exploration Program and is certified in Typefocus, a cutting-edge assessment tool that helps students chose a viable college major and career path.
 As an Academic Coach with ACA, Andrea uses her wealth of experience to help college students focus on the process of learning including examining their learning style, organization abilities, self-advocacy, problem-solving strategies, and life skills that will lead them to academic success.